An efficient and robust method to estimate halo concentration: Testing the performance of the halo concentration estimators

 Fig.~\ref{fig:figures/conc_compare_r1_fitting_tng100_1_3} compares the halo concentration estimated with the NFW profile fitting method and our $R_1$ method in the three TNG-Dark simulations, where open circles and error bars show the median and the $16^{\rm th}-84^{\rm th}$ percentiles, respectively.
 Firstly, both methods yield similar concentrations for massive halos and low-concentration low-mass halos.
 Secondly, the NFW fitting method produces lower concentrations than our $R_1$ method for high-concentration low-mass halos, and the discrepancy is larger in lower-resolution simulations.
 Combined with the results in Fig.~\ref{fig:figures/mass_concentration_relation_tng}, we infer that the NFW profile fitting method tends to underestimate the concentration of high-concentration low-mass halos in low-resolution simulations for two reasons.
 The first one is that the NFW profile fitting method tends to underestimate halo concentration for poorly-sampled halos, as shown in Fig.~\ref{fig:figures/conc_ideal_test}, but this effect becomes marginal once more than a few thousand particles are sampled.
-The second reason is that lower-resolution simulations require larger gravitational softening lengths to suppress the unphysical gravity between the more massive particles.
-This will smooth the inner density profile of these halos and cause the underestimation of halo concentration in the NFW profile fitting method.
+The second reason is that, for a given simulation volume, the force softening length is larger in lower resolution runs, and so is a larger fraction of the virial radius in lower mass halos, and therefore has a large impact on the central mass profile.
+This will consequently cause the underestimation of halo concentration in the NFW profile fitting method.
 A common strategy to tackle this problem is to exclude particles below the convergence radius during the fitting, where the convergence radius is defined such that the two-body dynamical relaxation timescale of the particles within this radius is comparable to the age of the universe \citep{powerInnerStructureLCDM2003, duffyDarkMatterHalo2008a, correaAccretionHistoryDark2015}.
 However, the convergence radius is about $0.1r_{\rm 200c}$ for halos with a few hundred particles \citep{ludlowNumericalConvergenceSimulations2019}, and excluding particles within this radius will cause systematic underestimations of the concentration parameter by $\approx 20\%-50\%$ for halos with $c\approx 10-20$ for the NFW fitting method (see Appendix~\ref{sec:impact_of_binning_on_nfw_profile_fitting}).
 In contrast, the $R_1$ method is less affected by the inclusion, since it gives more weight to the outer region of dark matter halos.

 Finally, there is still a noticeable discrepancy between these two methods for high-concentration halos with $M_{\rm 200c}\approx 10^{11}h^{-1}\rm M_\odot$ in TNG100-1-Dark and TNG50-1-Dark, where a $10^{11}h^{-1}\rm M_\odot$ halo is well represented by $\gtrsim 2.7\times 10^5$ particles.
 In Appendix~\ref{sec:outlier}, we find that these halos deviate from the NFW profile due to the stripping of mass in the outskirt, and the mass distribution recovered from both concentrations matches the data equally well, despite the $\gtrsim 10\%$ systematics in the values of the estimated concentration.
 Nevertheless, these halos constitute only a small portion of all halos in the given mass bin, as one can see from the histogram in the top panels of Fig.~\ref{fig:figures/conc_compare_r1_fitting_tng100_1_3}.